 Within the Proof view you can see who has approved this email so far.

 Proof Timeline lets you view and download all comments and previous versions of your Proof.
 To learn more about Proof Timeline and how to use it check out our guide.

 Have any additional questions?
 Reach out to email@example.com.
 We're happy to help!

 Using Proof in Legacy Litmus

 In Legacy Litmus Proof is a stand alone tool with a separate Litmus Proof email address and is disconnected from Builder, Checklist, Analytics and Spam.
+The approvals feature is not available in Legacy Litmus.
 In Legacy Litmus you create a Proof as follows:

 - Navigate to Proof in the Litmus app sidebar or dashboard.

 - Click on the “New Proof Project” in the top right-hand corner.